 The Title IX Coordinator will determine whether a report may proceed through Informal Resolution or must proceed through Formal Resolution.
+Except in cases involving allegations of quid pro quo harassment, the Complainant and Respondent can agree to engage in an Informal Resolution process.
 When an Informal Resolution proceeds, the matter does not advance through full investigation or adjudication.
 Instead, Informal Resolution may proceed, for example, as mediation between the Parties, facilitated or organized by the Title IX Coordinator.